FlorianDevPhynix/react-typesafe-i18n/README.md

 # React Safe i18n

-A typesafe translation library that uses a base translation, as a fallback with a custom parser, to achieve full safety in the React UI.
+A typesafe [Internationalization](#more-information-on-internationalization) library that uses a base translation, as a fallback with a custom parser, to achieve full safety in the React UI.

+Even when no translation data can be asynchonously aquired, so a connection to some kind of backend is not possibel, then the React UI can still render without having a bunch of undefined values.

 ## Features